Richard Ritsing

 Richard Ritsing (25 March 1903 – 8 July 1994) is an Estonian composer, choral conductor.
 He composed mainly a cappella choral music.

+Biography

 Ritsing was born in Räpina.
 In 1929 he graduated from Tartu University in philosophy.
 He has studied several musical disciplines at Tartu Music School.

 1934-1957 he was the music teacher at the Tartu University.
 1945-1980 he taught choral conducting at the Heino Eller Tartu Music School.

 1950-1980 he was the artistic leader of Estonian Song Celebrations, and in 1980, 1985 and 1990, Honorary Leader.
-He was one of the key person to start student song festival Gaudeamus.
+He was one of the key persons to start student song festival, Gaudeamus.

 Since 1944 he was a member of the Estonian Composers' Union.